jhu-arch/arch-tutorial/OpenOnDemand.rst

 |ood12|

- :guilabel:`Defq` Standard Compute These are standard HPC machines.
-Rockfish has 648 of these nodes with 48 cores and 192 GB of memory.
+ :guilabel:`Defq` Standard Compute these are standard HPC machines.
+Rockfish has nodes with 48 cores and 192 GB of memory.
 All compute nodes have 192 GB of RAM.
 Chosing "defq" as the node type will decrease your wait time.

- :guilabel:`Bigmem` Large Memory These are HPC machines with very large amounts of memory.
-Rockfish has 23 bigmem nodes with 48 cores and 1.5 TB of RAM.
+ :guilabel:`Bigmem` Large Memory these are HPC machines with very large amounts of memory.
+Rockfish has also bigmem nodes with 48 cores and 1.5 TB of RAM.

- :guilabel:`GPU` Enabled These are HPC machines with GPUs.
-Rockfish has 17 nodes with 4 NVIDIA Tesla `A100`_ GPU and 1 node with 4 NVIDIA Tesla `V100`_ GPUs.
+ :guilabel:`GPU` these are HPC machines with GPUs.
+Rockfish has nodes with 4 NVIDIA Tesla `A100`_ GPU and NVIDIA Tesla `V100`_ GPUs.

 They have the same CPU and memory characteristics of standard compute.